mimblewimble/docs/docs/about-grin/emission.md

 The constant issuance establishes a fair coin distribution[^3], where equal opportunity is given to everyone, in any point in time.
 New users should not feel discouraged or disadvantaged when adopting a new form money.

-In constrast, distributing a very large portion of the coins early, mostly benefits the first users but presents an unwelcoming narrative to new ones, as it assigns them a substantially smaller portion of the network's value.
+In contrast, distributing a very large portion of the coins early, mostly benefits the first users but presents an unwelcoming narrative to new ones, as it assigns them a substantially smaller portion of the network's value.
 This in turn affects the currency's long-standing story of distribution.[^4]

 ### Wide